WordPress/gutenberg/docs/designers-developers/developers/block-api/block-templates.md

 ## API

-Templates can be declared in JS or in PHP as an array of blockTypes (block name and optional attributes).
+Templates can be declared in JS or in PHP as an array of blockTypes, which consist of a block name and optional attributes.

+**PHP Example**
-The first example in PHP creates a template for posts that includes an image block to start, you can add as many or as few blocks to your template as needed.
+The following example in PHP creates a template for posts that includes an image block and a paragraph to start.
+For the paragraph in this example, the placeholder is defined as 'Image Details'.

-PHP example:
+You can add as many or as few blocks to your template as needed.

 ```php
 <?php